 After enabling diagnostics for a web app, click the Save icon at the bottom of the Configure management page to apply the options that you have set.

-Logging and tracing place significant demands on a web app.
-We recommend turning off logging and tracing once you have reproduced the problem(s) that you are troubleshooting.
+Detailed Error Messages and Failed Request Tracing place significant demands on a web app.
+We recommend turning off these features once you have reproduced the problem(s) that you are troubleshooting.

 Diagnostics can be further modified by adding key/value pairs to the app settings section of the Configure management page.
 The following settings can be configured from app settings: